-It is planned that the ACT Secretariat will conduct a monitoring visit to the Appeal project locations based on the agreed upon ToR as well as conducting remote monitoring.
-The forum also will accommodate any FM request to have a monitoring visit during the appeal cycle given that they are planned ahead, based on agreed upon TOR.
+It is expected that the ACT Secretariat, in line with ACT Alliance Q&A Framework and the requesting members' MEAL plans, will conduct one or two additional monitoring visits to the Appeal project locations in 2025 and 2026 based on previously agreed upon ToR; as well as conduct remote monitoring where needed.
+The forum will also accommodate any FM request to have a monitoring visit during the appeal cycle given that they are also planned ahead.